magodo/terraform-provider-outlook/website/docs/r/message_rule.html.markdown

 * `action` - (Required) A `action` block as defined below.

-* `sequence` - (Required) Indicates the order in which the rule is executed, among other rules.

 ---

 * `condition` - (Optional) A `condition` block as defined below.
 The messages meet the condition will be processed.

 * `enabled` - (Optional) Should the Message Rule be enabled?

+* `sequence` - (Optional) Indicates the order in which the rule is executed, among other rules (the lower number executes first).
+User should specify a unique and sequential number to each rule.
+Defaults to 65535.

+~> **NOTE**: Even if `sequence` is specified, it has no effect on creation.
+Outlook API will reset the sequence number based on the creation order in FIFO.
+User can either rerun `terraform apply` until `terraform plan` doesn't give any differences, or explicitly control the creation order via [`depends_on`](https://www.terraform.io/docs/configuration/resources.html#depends_on-explicit-resource-dependencies).

 * `exception` - (Optional) Same as `condition`, except the messages meet the condition will not be processed.